 5. Get More Sleep

 Being well-rested is essential for feeling empowered and ready to go.
 I know, this seems like such a nuisance coming from me – but trust me, I do sleep!

 It’d be unrealistic to recommend 8 hours to everyone, especially in a time when we are trying to build our families, careers, and frankly – our empire.
 I am creatively intuitive at night.
-Since going full time with my business, I’ve been attempting to get more work done during the day and leave my evenings to relax and recharge (like a normal job) – a year and a half later?
-It’s not going too well.
+Since going full-time with my business, I’ve been attempting to get more work done during the day and leave my evenings to relax and recharge (like a normal job).

-Final Thoughts on a Easy Habits To Get You Started With Self Love
+Final Thoughts on Easy Habits To Get You Started With Self Love

 Self-love is so important and it’s time to prioritize you for a change.
 Test out these tips for a more self-empowered life.
 Remember, you are your own best friend!